TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/ReadingContentRecords/ContentElements/Index.rst

       templateName = Header
    }

-First, all configuration options defined in :code:`lib.contentElement` are referenced.
-Then the :code:`templateName` for rendering a content element of type :code:`header` is set - in this case :code:`Header`.
+First, all configuration options defined in `lib.contentElement` are referenced.
+Then the `templateName` for rendering a content element of type `header` is set - in this case `Header`.
 This tells fluid to look for a
-:code:`Header.html` in the defined template path(s) (see above, by default in :code:`EXT:fluid_styled_content/Resources/Private/Templates/`).
+`Header.html` in the defined template path(s) (see above, by default in `EXT:fluid_styled_content/Resources/Private/Templates/`).

 To adjust how the default elements are rendered you can overwrite the templates in your own site package extension and set the TypoScript constants defining